Career Timeline of Shelby Miller: Major Achievements and Milestones

 Discover the career path of Shelby Miller, from the first major opportunity to industry-changing achievements.

-Shelby Miller is a professional baseball pitcher currently playing for the Arizona Diamondbacks in MLB.
-Throughout his career, he has played for several teams, including the St. Louis Cardinals, Atlanta Braves, Texas Rangers, Chicago Cubs, Pittsburgh Pirates, San Francisco Giants, Los Angeles Dodgers, and Detroit Tigers.
-He is an American player with a notable career in Major League Baseball.
+Shelby Miller is an American professional baseball pitcher currently a free agent.
+He has played in MLB for numerous teams, including the St. Louis Cardinals, Atlanta Braves, Arizona Diamondbacks, Texas Rangers, Chicago Cubs, Pittsburgh Pirates, San Francisco Giants, Los Angeles Dodgers, Detroit Tigers, and Milwaukee Brewers.

 2009: Drafted by the Cardinals

-In 2009, Miller was drafted by the Cardinals out of Brownwood High School in the first round of the MLB draft, establishing him as one of the sport's highest-rated prospects.
+In 2009, Shelby Miller was drafted by the Cardinals out of Brownwood High School in the first round of the MLB draft and was considered one of the sport's highest-rated prospects.

-At the beginning of June 2011, Shelby Miller was promoted to the Springfield Cardinals of the Double–A Texas League.
+In June 2011, Shelby Miller was promoted to the Springfield Cardinals and was named the Cardinals' minor league pitcher of the month.

 September 5, 2012: MLB Debut

-On September 5, 2012, Shelby Miller made his MLB debut as a relief pitcher against the New York Mets, throwing two shutout innings.
+On September 5, 2012, Shelby Miller made his MLB debut against the New York Mets as a relief pitcher, throwing two shutout innings.

-In 2012, Shelby Miller began the season with the Memphis Redbirds of the Triple–A Pacific Coast League (PCL).
+In 2012, Shelby Miller began the season with the Memphis Redbirds.
+He recorded 160 strikeouts for the Redbirds in 137 innings pitched.

-In 2012, Shelby Miller started his first major league game on October 3 against the Cincinnati Reds, pitching six shutout innings.
-He also appeared in relief during the National League Championship Series.
+In 2012, Shelby Miller started his first major league game on October 3, against the Cincinnati Reds, pitching six shutout innings and also appeared twice in relief during the 2012 National League Championship Series against the San Francisco Giants.

 May 10, 2013: First Career Shutout

-On May 10, 2013, Shelby Miller threw his first career shutout in a 3–0 win against the Colorado Rockies, retiring 27 consecutive batters and striking out a career-high 13.
+On May 10, 2013, Shelby Miller threw his first career shutout in a 3–0 win against the Colorado Rockies, retiring 27 batters in a row and striking out a career-high 13.
+He also won the Pitching Performance of the Month award for May because of this game.

-In the 2013 postseason, Shelby Miller was on the Cardinals' roster for all three series but only appeared in one relief appearance against the Pittsburgh Pirates in the NLDS, giving up one home run.
+During the Cardinals' 2013 postseason run, Shelby Miller was on the roster but totaled only a single inning in one relief appearance against the Pittsburgh Pirates in the NLDS.

-On November 17, 2014, the Cardinals traded Shelby Miller and prospect Tyrell Jenkins to the Atlanta Braves for outfielder Jason Heyward and relief pitcher Jordan Walden.
+On November 17, 2014, Shelby Miller and Tyrell Jenkins were traded by the Cardinals to the Atlanta Braves for Jason Heyward and Jordan Walden.

 2014: Traded to the Braves

-After the 2014 season, the Cardinals traded Shelby Miller to the Atlanta Braves.
+After the 2014 season, Shelby Miller was traded by the Cardinals to the Atlanta Braves.

-In 2014, Shelby Miller added a sinker to his repertoire and defeated the Toronto Blue Jays 5-0 in a complete-game shutout.
-He finished the season with a 3.74 ERA in 31 games started.
+In 2014, Shelby Miller added a sinker to his repertoire and defeated the Toronto Blue Jays 5–0 in a complete-game shutout.
+He also pitched Game 4 of the 2014 NLDS, which the Cardinals won, and Game 4 of the 2014 NLCS, where he struggled.

 On May 5, 2015, Shelby Miller threw a complete game shutout in just 99 pitches against the Philadelphia Phillies.

-On December 9, 2015, the Braves traded Shelby Miller and Gabe Speier to the Arizona Diamondbacks in exchange for Dansby Swanson, Ender Inciarte, and Aaron Blair.
+On December 9, 2015, Shelby Miller and Gabe Speier were traded by the Braves to the Arizona Diamondbacks for Dansby Swanson, Ender Inciarte, and Aaron Blair.

 In 2015, Shelby Miller was named to the MLB All-Star Game.
-Later that offseason, the Braves traded Miller to the Diamondbacks.
+After that season, the Braves traded Miller to the Diamondbacks.

 In February 2017, Shelby Miller was granted a contract worth $4.7 million via arbitration.